venkatapraveen117/DAIRY-PRODUCTS/README.md

-The purpose of this project is to simulate a simple Dairy Product Billing System.
+The purpose of this project is to simulate a simple Dairy Product Billing System by using java.
+Jva Mini Project.